M4tT3d/wa1-exam-cmsmall/README.md

   - Request Body:
     ```
     {
-        value: text - The info that you want to update
+      value: string - The info that you want to update
     }
     ```
-  - Response Status: `200` OK, `500` if some errors occur
+  - Response Status: `200` OK, `500` if some errors occur, `404` if the key is not found
   - Response Body:
     ```
     {
       message: text - A message to notify that everything has done
     }
     ```
 <br />

 - **POST** `/api/sessions` - Create a new session with the logged in user

   - Request Body:
-    ```js
+    ```
     {
       username: 'user1@email.com',
-      password: 'password'
+      password: 'password1'
     }
     ```
   - Response Status: `200` OK, `401` Unauthorized